Klumpsy/Klumpsy/README.md

 - 👋 Hi, I’m @Klumpsy
 - 👀 I’m interested in Learning code!
-- 🌱 I’m currently learning HTML/CSS/JS
+- 🌱 I’m currently learning JavaScript + React!
 - 💞️ I’m looking to collaborate on Projects so I can learn more!
 - 📫 You can DM me!